platformsh/platformsh-docs/overview/pricing.md

 development and staging environments and triple redundancy on every element of the stack.

-Enterprise plans add high availability triple-redundant stack for speed, security and resilience and

->99.99% Uptime SLA

->24/7 White glove support
+> With 99.99% Uptime Guaranteed
+> And 24/7 White Glove On-boarding and Support

-Please contact our sales department to discuss how we can help you.
+Please [https://platform.sh/contact/#form](contact our sales department) to discuss how we can help you.

 ## Agency
 The Platform.sh Agency Plan (PAP) waives developer license fees, lets anyone on your team start projects at no cost, and permits all-hands access to any site.
 In addition you get a 10% commission when you recommend Platform.sh to your customers.

-Please contact our sales department to discuss how we can help you.
+Please [https://platform.sh/contact/#form](contact our sales department) to discuss how we can help you.